SzymonRojek/SzymonRojek/README.md

 ### I'm Szymon Rojek 👋

-🔭 I’m currently working on projects to my portfolio
+🔭 I’m currently working as a Test Engineer.
+Love my job!

 :dizzy: In my free time I like the code wars website - it really helps me to understand fundamentals of JS